ehtick/PicView/.github/README.md

 **Building:** <br>
 Open and run the solution in Visual Studio or Rider.
-If you're not using x64 hardware, make sure to change the platform target to your CPU architecture in the project properties, as well as changing the Magick.NET NuGet packages to match.
+If you're using arm64 hardware, make sure to change the platform target to your CPU architecture in the project properties, as well as changing the Magick.NET NuGet packages to match.

-Pull requests are welcome.
-Check current issues and assign yourself or create your own issue.
+Contributions are welcome!
+Check out the [Help wanted](https://github.com/Ruben2776/PicView/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22help%20wanted%22) label to get started.

 Improvements to the current code or bug fixes are also welcome!